oxur/spec/src/introduction.md

 provides one type of material: the syntax that informally describes each language construct and its use.

+This book's content was originally based upon the [Rust Reference](https://doc.rust-lang.org/nightly/reference/) ([source code](https://github.com/rust-lang/reference)) and it attempts to track changes there, as they impact Oxur.

 <div class="warning">

 Warning: This book is incomplete.
 Documenting everything takes a while.
 See